 Management estimates that the current funds will not be sufficient to meet the Company's obligations and commitments and to complete the development of its project.
-Also, Hydro-Québec will draw on the funds pledged for letters of credit as the Company has decided to release its old electrical contracts and to prioritize the development of an iron ore pellet plant for its first phase of operations.
-The iron ore pellet plant will require substantially less electricity and the Company intends to obtain a revised electricity contract as part of the construction timeline (Note 16).
+There is also the risk that Hydro-Québec may draw on the funds pledged for letters of credit if the Company is not able to complete the development of its project (Note 16).